kubeguard/guard/docs/reference/guard_init_ca.md

 ```
   -h, --help             help for ca
-      --pki-dir string   Path to directory where pki files are stored. (default user's home directory)
+      --pki-dir string   Path to directory where pki files are stored. (default "~/.guard")
 ```

 ### Options inherited from parent commands